Subway Sleuths

 Information for 2nd & 3rd graders:

+The in-person screening for 2nd & 3rd graders will be after school on Wednesday, September 18th.
 Group sizes are small, and space is limited.
 The in-person program costs $350 for the semester for accepted students.
 Limited partial scholarships are available.

 Information for 4th & 5th graders: